Haider-BA/Palabos_SW/README.txt

-This is the first version.
+This is the branch that extrats the "for" interations in Palabos and transforms them to C implementions,

-add in master branch
+which is the pre-task to cast the "for" interations on the slave cores of SW processors.